Now: Summer Session Online & In Person

 All books can be ordered online through our bookstore.
 Current students simply log on using CUNYFirst credentials to see the books for classes.

-Visiting students will need to complete registration and be assigned a CUNYFirst account before you are able to purchase through our bookstore.
-You can email the Office of Academic Affairs if you have questions about book lists before that date.
+Visiting students will need to complete the registration process and be assigned a CUNYFirst account before they can buy from our bookstore.
+You can email the Office of Academic Affairs with any questions about book lists before that date.
 Then you can choose to purchase books through our bookstore, or anywhere you choose.

-If a course is listed here, is it guaranteed to run?
+If a course is listed here, is it guaranteed to be offered?

 Are there any additional rules of which I should be aware?